hluu/intv-problems/README.md

 ### Tree Data Structures
 * Heap is a binary tree where every node holds a value that is at least as large as the values in all children.

+#### Priority queue
+* Top or max n items requires min-priority queue because we want to replace the smallest element with a bigger element
+* Bottom or min n items requires a max priority queue because we want to replace the largest element with a smaller element

 ### Binary Tree Terminologies
 * Level - Defined as 1+ the number connections between a node and the root.
 Root starts at level 1, meaning the level starts at value of 1 and it goes down from top to bottom.
 Level = depth + 1
 * Height - number of edges from a node to the deepest leaf.
 Height of furthest eaf node is 0.
 Goes from bottom (0) to top (n).
 Height of a tree is the height of the root.